django/deps/accepted/0009-async.rst

 and enabling async tests.

-Once both these are complete, we can then work on all the other features in parallel, and release them into Django's ``master`` branch and thus into a date-based release when they are ready.
+Once both these are complete, we can then work on all the other features in parallel, and release them into Django's ``main`` branch and thus into a date-based release when they are ready.
 Even within some features, like the ORM, we can allow for basic operations to be async-native at first, release that, and then build the rest with feedback from our users.